vespCV/vespcv/README.md

    ```
 6. Email Configuration (Optional)

+If you don’t want email alerts, or if the raspberry has no connection to wifi when detecting, you can skip this step.
 To receive email notifications when an Asian hornet is detected, follow these steps:

    - **Create a Gmail Account**:
    - Create an account for your hornet detector.
 You can use an existing email or create a new one for safety and to avoid spam.